What is an order book?

 The quantity of orders being bid on or offered at each price point, also known as market depth, is listed in an order book.
 They provide vital trading information, which increases market transparency.
 Depth and liquidity of the order book play a crucial role in price discovery.

-Almost every exchange uses order books to list orders for various assets such as equities, bonds, currencies, and even cryptocurrencies such as Bitcoin.
+Almost every exchange uses order books to list orders for various assets, such as equities, bonds, currencies, and even cryptocurrencies.
 Buy and sell information may show at the top and bottom of the screen or on the left and right sides.

 An order book is constantly updated in real-time throughout the day, which means they are dynamic and reflect the real-time intent of the market participants.